djbender/cryptoshibe.com/_posts/2014-01-19-dogecoin-foundation-campaigns-to-send-jamaican-bobsled-team-to-sochi-olympics.md

 Feel like supporting the Jamaican Bobsled team through Dogecoin?
 Donations are accepted at the following address:

 **DCLmwBUiY9EE8ND6FYtDfbFsiQD8LAZvAZ** ([Verify this address](http://foundation.dogecoin.com/donate))

+**Update 2014/01/20**: The campaign has successfully raised $30,000 USD.
+In part, thanks to the [recent boom](/2014/01/20/dogecoin-up-60-percent-overnight).
+More information and wrap up can be found over at Buzzfeed's [coverage](http://www.buzzfeed.com/tomphillips/internet-raises-over-30000-in-dogecoins-to-send).